MSalopek/cosmos-plugins/README.md

 }
 ```

+This tool requires access to a cometBFT node via RPC.
+It cannot function without one.

 ### Usage

 You must compile the plugin before use and configure your cosmos-sdk node (`simd` or other) to use your plugin.